minyez/tmc-frohlich/README.md

 This step is mainly to provide a converged CHGCAR for the later effective mass calculation.

-This step also allows a geometry optimization, switched on by `--opt`.
+This step also allows a geometry optimization which can be switched on by `--opt`.

-### Step 2: calculating dielectric tensor by DFPT with phonon contribution included
+### Step 2: calculate dielectric tensor by DFPT with phonon contribution included

 ### Step 3: compute effective mass